Jeff-M-Hsu/Currency-Converter/README.md

 To-Do List
 ----------
- - Implement method to request from the "historical" endpoint of the API
+ ~~- Implement method to request from the "historical" endpoint of the API~~
  - Clean up code wherever possible
  - Create a UI and executable when project functionality is complete